Committees & Interest Groups

 HYCROFT SINGERS - The Hycroft Singers enjoy making music together for appearances at Christmas at Hycroft, the Members Christmas Party, the Annual Dinner and other command performances during the year.
 We have an extensive range of interest - from mediaeval carols to Broadway ballads, and love them all.
 We usually meet on Tuesdays afternoons.
 Interested club members are invited to contact Music Director Donalda Falconer for audition.

 INVESTMENT LITERACY - Members, interested in handling money wisely, meet the second and fourth Monday each month at 1:30 to 3pm for discussions led by an Investment Advisor.
 Seminar topics depend on the interest of the group and can include types of investment, tax and estate planning, balancing a portfolio and market developments.
 Lively discussion is encouraged and each session completes a topic.

 ISSUES CAFÉ - At Cafe, we engage in lively social discussion featuring topics that are specific and current, set and moderated by rotating hosts.
-Regular scheduled meetings are held monthly, on the fourth Monday.
+Regular scheduled meetings are held monthly, on the fourth Monday evenings.
 The format is a no-host social, a presentation begins the moderated discussion which concludes with a summary of the evenings topic.
 "What is said in the Cafe, stays in the Cafe".
 Dinner usually follows - watch the newsletter.